-Starting March 30, renovations for the 2nd floor Central Children's Area will begin.
-Programs will still be offered as scheduled and there will be a temporary pop-up Children’s Area on the northeast side of the 2nd floor (near the Piano Room), including access to collections and train tables.
-Thank you for your patience during this time.
+Renovations are currently underway for the 2nd Floor Central Children's Area.
+Programs are still being offered as scheduled and there is a temporary pop-up Children’s Area on the northeast side of the 2nd Floor (near the Piano Room), including access to collections and train tables.
+Construction is expected to be completed by late Spring.
+Thank you for your patience.

-As of Monday, March 2, Sherwood Branch's 2nd floor is closed due to renovations.
-Makerspace, Children and Teen's collection are temporarily available on the 1st floor.
+As of Monday, March 2, Sherwood Branch's 2nd Floor is closed due to renovations.
+Makerspace, Children and Teen's collection are temporarily available on the 1st Floor.
 All programs will be held in the basement program room.
 Renovations are expected to be completed in late Spring.
 Thank you for your patience.

 Vax, Print, Proof Made Easy